Turkey Chili Nachos

 We recently, for March break, flew to San Diego for vacation.
 We have now been there 4 times and love the area.
 We are lucky enough to have a time share up in Escondido.
 I love going there for many reasons but one is to shop at Trader Joe’s, I am in heaven in that store!!
-Such great products/produce/wine, for incredibly inexpensive prices.
+That is where I shopped for these scrumptious Turkey Chili Nachos.
+They have such great products, produce, wine, for incredibly inexpensive prices.

 So on the plane I take all of my recent magazines and create a menu and shopping list.
 After checking in at the resort we are off to Trader Joe’s!!
 Woohoo, vacation has started.
 One of the recipes I wanted to try was Turkey Chili Nachos, man that sounded good!!